trustgrid/docs/content/en/getting-started/security/_index.md

 ### TLS Encryption

-All data on between Trustgrid nodes for both control and data plane is encrypted using TLS Mutual Authentication.
-The Internet Engineering Task Force (IETF) recommends TLS as the replacement to IPSec VPN.
+All data between Trustgrid nodes for both the control and data plane is encrypted using TLS Mutual Authentication.
+The Internet Engineering Task Force (IETF) recommends TLS as the replacement for IPSec VPN.
 The TLS tunnels use the [TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384 cipher](https://ciphersuite.info/cs/TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384/).

 ### UDP Data Plane Encryption
 Trustgrid nodes with UDP enabled use [ChaCha20](http://cr.yp.to/chacha.html)-[Poly1305](http://cr.yp.to/mac.html) for encryption.
 The encryption keys are securely generated on the server and shared with the client of the existing TLS tunnel to the client.
 The keys are rotated automatically every 5 minutes.